smurfix/jinja2/docs/api.rst

             result = Markup(result)
         return result

-Context filters work the same just that the first argument is the current active :class:`Context` rather then the environment.
+Context filters work the same, except that the first argument is the current active :class:`Context` rather than the environment.

 .. _eval-context: